-On March 28, 2022, we filed a current report on form 8-K and press release announcing that we had reached a definitive agreement to acquire RE2, a Pittsburgh, PA based developer of manipulator arms with human-like performance, intuitive robot interfaces, and advanced autonomy capabilities for use in any environment.
-The aggregate consideration for the acquisition of RE2 will be approximately \$100.0 million, subject to customary purchase price adjustments for cash, net working capital and indebtedness.
-The consideration for the acquisition of RE2 will be comprised of approximately \$30.0 million in cash, which we expect to fund with cash on hand, and approximately \$70.0 million in shares of our common stock.
-The number of shares of common stock to be issued in the acquisition of RE2 will be based on the volume weighted-average price per share over a 10-day trading period ending on the third business day prior to the closing and is subject to a collar, with a floor of \$5.00 per share and a ceiling of \$9.00 per share.
-The acquisition of RE2 is subject to certain customary and other closing conditions, and is expected to close during the second quarter of 2022.
+On April 25, 2022, we filed a current report on form 8-K and press release announcing that we had completed the previously announced acquisition of RE2, a Pittsburgh, PA based developer of manipulator arms with human-like performance, intuitive robot interfaces, and advanced autonomy capabilities for use in any environment.
+The aggregate consideration for the acquisition of RE2 was approximately \$100.0 million, subject to customary purchase price adjustments for cash, net working capital and indebtedness.
+The consideration for the acquisition of RE2 was comprised of approximately \$30.0 million in cash, net of cash acquired, which we funded with cash on hand, and 10.8 million shares of our common stock, as well as the assumption of certain outstanding options to acquire RE2 common stock which, following such assumption, represent rights to acquire up to 3.9 million shares of our common stock.